Local Development with the Dispatch CLI

 dispatch login

-dispatch login --oauth
+dispatch login --provider github

 Start Listening